dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

   found in traditional chinese. there are thousands of rarely used characters whose meanings differ only slightly from commonly used characters

+# Study of Linguistics, Anatomy and Evolution

+The ability to use language seems to drive evolution towards intelligence by contributing towards the runaway development of certain mental, physical and behavioral changes.
+The evolutionary contributions from Voice & Language can be zero'd out by other factors, like genetic capacity for sufficient neurological developments or the size/shape of the skull and parts of the brain,

+- todo: there's probably a name for this subfield of linguistics (anatomy, genetics & linguistics)

+### Concept of critical mass, as applied to anatomy/linguistics

+there should be some set of features and quantifyable attributes that, in the presence of sufficient genetic & neurological & social conditions, should further the development of the mind through consistent capability for overlapping sounds.
+These features, qualities and quantifiable attributes must have some minimum critical mass of each:

+- most importantly: the consistency of conserved phonemes available to & stable between generations.
+  - phonetic possibilities in the context of anatomy is where the concept of critical mass: what are the vowel/consonant phoneme combinations available/practical for
+  - more important: these anatomic features must have a high degree of species penetration and quality consistency and evolutionary stability (breeds/etc)
+    - these factors, if not consistent to almost all members of a species will act as multiplicative factors that can zero out the possibility of adoption of language.
+- consistency/frequency of vocal usage amoung species members
+- social & environmental apsects (see below)

+- "speciesation" of the anatomic qualities

+# social aspects

+these aspects of a species will lead to the optimization of:
+- the frequency of verbal communication
+- language penetration
+- phonetic consistency
+- consistence life experience

+these specific aspects are desirable:
+- consistent stable environment
+  - relationships with predator/prey
+  - does voice/audio/sound reinforce survival?
+- fairly social intra-species usage,
+- sufficient population density,
+- "desirable" species behaviors
+- longer generation cycle and more simultaneous living generations
+- lower number of children per family & generation
+- longer time spent raising children

+### Possible experimentation